Patrick Edlinger: Final years and death

+Patrick Edlinger died on November 16, 2012, at the age of 52, after falling down stairs at his home.
+He is survived by his wife, Matia, and their daughter, Nastia, who was 10 years old at the time.
+At his funeral in Manosque, around 200 friends and admirers attended; among those mentioned were Jean-Paul Lemercier, Michel Béal, Jean-Michel Asselin and photographer Maurice Rebeix.

+Tributes and Legacy

-Edlinger died at age 52 after falling down stairs at his home.
-He is survived by his wife, Maťa, and their daughter, Nastia, who was 10 years old at the time.
-The French minister of sports and youth, Valérie Fourneyron, said of Edlinger, "Patrick was a pioneer in France for free climbing at a high level, a man who had a thirst for the absolute challenge.
+On this death, tributes came from major global rock climbers including Catherine Destivelle, Lynn Hill, Ron Kauk, Alain Robert, Stefan Glowacz, Ben Moon, Chris Sharma, Adam Ondra, and Jerry Moffatt.
+Lynn Hill wrote a personal tribute, recalling climbing and working with Edlinger and describing him as an inspiration to her generation.
+The French minister of sports and youth, Valérie Fourneyron, said of Edlinger, « Patrick was a pioneer in France for free climbing at a high level, a man who had a thirst for the absolute challenge.
 He refused to compromise and disdained conventions.
 He dedicated his life to his passion – climbing.
-He was the first to establish climbing as a true discipline of live art, paving the way for many to climb with respect for nature."
+He was the first to establish climbing as a true discipline of live art, paving the way for many to climb with respect for nature ».

+His legacy is also rememberd in the routes and structures named in his honour: in 2012 Chris Sharma equipped a route called Le Blond in Oliana,(Spain), the climbing gym in Barcelonnette was named after him in 2018, and a 250‑metre route was opened in 2021 in the Verdon Gorge.

 Notable climbs

 The following a summary of his notable ascents: